zpainter/iassist/content/conferences/program-planning-manual.md

 Paper Submission (Competitive) - by end of March

 ### Conference planning year

 #### July

 - Review the timeline in the Program Planning Manual

-- Establish modes of communication for PC, this includes at-large email list and group work space as well as an email account for submitters to communicate with the PC
+- Use the existing programme listserv and PC Google drives for communication.
+Establish the email account for submitters to communicate with the PC.

 - Begin planning for PC work and how the group will operate in shaping the program

 - Communicate with past chairs regarding revision of [conference manual]({{< ref "guidelines-for-hosting-iassist-conferences.md" >}}).

-- Decide upon conference theme and design logo (if not already done so by LAC)
+- DDecide upon the conference theme and design logo in collaboration with LAC.

 #### August

-- Co-chairs draft and share for comment Call for Proposals (Papers, Sessions, Posters, Lightning Talks).
-Workshop Coordinator will draft Call for Workshops.
+- Co-chairs draft and share with LAC for comment Call for Proposals (Papers, Sessions, Posters, Lightning Talks, Workshops) (CFP).
 - Ensure you are set-up to use the OpenConf set-up.
-Contact executive board to arrange payment.
+Contact the executive board to arrange payment.

-- Obtain the shell of the previous year’s conference to use as a template from previous year’s co-chairs.
+- Obtain the shell of the previous year’s conference to use as a template in the Google Drive.
+- Brainstorm with LAC potential plenary speakers.

 #### September

-- Draft, share, and revise call for workshops
+- Present theme and logo to Administrative Committee for comment and approval by acclamation.

-- Revise call for papers based on group feedback
+- Revise CFP  based on feedback

-- Solicit volunteers to send out call for papers to various email lists
+- Solicit volunteers from Administrative Committee to send out call for proposals to various email lists

-- Finalize call for papers
+- Finalize CFP
 - Build and test submission form in OpenConf
 - Think about deadlines for Fellows applications, papers deadline, general submissions, sorting, notifications, etc.
+- Reach out to potential plenary speakers.
+- Send out an announcement to IASSIST and other relevant lists a Hold the Date announcement with theme, location, images.
+Call for proposals. - Late September

 #### October

-- Send out Call for Proposals (CFP) to IASSIST-L (co-chairs) and other lists (volunteers) - early Oct.
+- Send out Call for Proposals to IASSIST-L (co-chairs) and other lists (volunteers) - very early Oct.

-- Send out call for workshops (if not done simultaneously with general call)

 - Create plan for delegating work among committee members
 - Solicit and decide upon volunteers for particular PC roles
+- Set deadline for November 1 (and if needed extension no later than November 15)

 #### November

-- As submissions come in, clarify with speakers any uncertainties or further information needed; have completed and finalized submissions by week before last week of November.
+- As submissions come in, clarify with speakers any uncertainties or further information needed.

-- Set Deadline for submissions in November
+- Close submissions.
 - Report on number of proposals submitted in AC Meetings (see calendar)

 #### December

 - Begin proposal evaluations by early December
 - Submission review completed by mid December

-- Evaluate workshop submissions and consult with PC chairs for decisions - Deadline mid December for proposals
+- Evaluate workshop submissions and consult with PC chairs for decisions.
 - Work with LAC to determine workshop space and arrangements

 #### January

-- Provide preliminary schedule to Sorting Coordinator and Committee

-- Sorting Coordinator and Committee refine groupings (with titles) and make final decisions on acceptances - Due mid-late January

-- Organize sessions into slots in the schedule (Chairs; after receive final groupings)

-- Finalize the schedule and firm up all acceptance decisions by late January/early February Deadline for notification of acceptance: Late January/early February
+- Firm up all acceptances by early January.
+Send out notifications by mid-January.
+- Require acceptances by two weeks after the offer goes out.
+- Program Committee begins building a preliminary schedule.
+Figure out sub-themes.

-	- Send the acceptance/rejection letters, including information about slated time slot
+- Send any appeals to the Diversity Review Process.

-	- Include original proposal and title / ask for changes and confirmation by March 1.

 #### February

+- **Early February.
+Send out listings of topics, plenaries, and registration link to list servs to get people interested.
+This does not need to have times yet but should give enough so that someone considering registering knows what the offerings are.
+Include information about the host site to create excitement about the conference and location.**
 - Gather info. needed for communicating with chairs and presenters

-- Request any special equipment needed for workshops with local committee

-- Plan and finalize workshop schedule
+- Plan and finalize schedule

-- Create overall conference schedule; include a calculation of the number of sessions possible

-- Decide upon and solicit plenary speaker (in process with exec)
+- Registration should open in early February.

 #### March

+- **Put the final program online by the beginning of March.
+Send out an announcement regarding registration and program by volunteers to lists.**
-- Rearrange session arrangement as needed based on any feedback from presenters and conflicts that arise with chair assignment.
+- Rearrange session arrangement as needed based on conflicts.
 - Make schedule in OpenConf and update records in proposal database using the updated Excel file - rolling

-- Begin to recruit session chairs about eight weeks pre-conference and remind any panel sessions without chairs to recruit one.

-- Send Letter 1 to session chairs/speakers five to six weeks pre-conference, outlining expectations, confirming info. about collecting AV & other needs.

-- Get final program up online before end of March - Ideally time with registration opening.

-- Paper submissions collected by end of March (Paper Coordinator and Committee will review).
+- Build spreadsheet for session chair signup.

 #### April

+- By early April, workshop and poster coordinators send out communication regarding specs.
+- Send out reminder promotional email.
-- Finish recruiting all session chairs
+- Recruit session chairs
+- Send Letter 1 to session chairs/speakers five to six weeks pre-conference, outlining expectations, confirming info., and communicating about AV & other needs.

-- Hear back from session chairs; revise program and plan for special accommodations as needed
+- Revise program and plan for disability accommodations as needed based on information provided by session chairs.

-- Letter 2 for speakers (further expectations, details for sessions, info. from publications committee) -
+- Letter 2 for speakers (further expectations, details for sessions, info. from publications committee)
+- Paper submissions collected by mid-April (Paper Coordinator and Committee will review).

 #### May

+- First week of May, Session Chairs send out emails to presenters.
 - Final logistics planning with LAC
+- Final logistics email to registrants
+- Work with Communications to set up Zenodo
+- First week of May, Session Chairs send out emails to presenters.

 #### June/July

-- Follow-up with presenters as needed, largely around collection of presentations (may be through OpenConf or other platform as needed)

-- Export program from OpenConf and provide to IASSIST Archivist (ask Admin)
+- Provide to Communications and Archive program information
 - Export shell files from OpenConf (.oc) and provide to next year’s PC chairs
 - Revise conference manual as needed

-- **Celebrate on a job well done!**
+- **Celebrate a job well done!**

 ## Choosing a Conference Title